Future-Surfer/simple-band-graph-card/README.md

 <img width="699" height="400" alt="image" src="https://github.com/user-attachments/assets/5e072bc8-392e-4a6c-92f5-d10527977368" />

-A Home Assistant custom card for simple line graphs with configurable coloured threshold bands.
+A Home Assistant custom card for simple line and area graphs with configurable coloured threshold bands.

-It is designed for sensors where coloured context bands make the graph easier to read, such as CO₂, air quality, temperature, humidity, battery level, energy use, solar generation, or anything else with meaningful thresholds.
+It is designed for sensors where coloured context bands make the graph easier to read, such as CO₂, air quality, temperature, humidity, battery level, energy use, solar generation, temperature difference, or anything else with meaningful thresholds.

 [![Open your Home Assistant instance and add this repository to HACS.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=Future-Surfer&repository=simple-band-graph-card&category=plugin)

 ## Features

-- Display recent Home Assistant entity history as a clean, responsive line graph
+- Display recent Home Assistant entity history as a clean, responsive graph
 - Define custom coloured threshold bands with configurable labels and messages
 - Set graph duration and Y-axis range with `hours_to_show`, `y_min` and `y_max`
+- Use raw history, long-term statistics, or hybrid history for longer time windows
 - Resize cleanly in Home Assistant Sections layouts, including compact one-row status cards
 - Configure header and footer content slots, including name, current value, band, min/max, debug text, custom text, graph duration and band-specific messages
 - Show or hide the header and footer independently
+- Use a position-aware ribbon layout so left, centre and right slots share space sensibly
 - Style header/footer text, backgrounds and band-driven colours
 - Configure separate backgrounds for the card and plot area
 - Optionally drive card, plot, header or footer background colours from the current band
 - Clip bands and line content to the rounded plot area
 - Show, hide and position band labels inside or outside the graph area
+- Draw band labels above or below the line/area graphing layer
 - Add optional band separator lines with configurable colour, width, opacity and line style
 - Show optional latest, minimum and maximum value markers with configurable labels
 - Configure X/Y axis lines and labels independently
+- Place the X-axis line at the top, bottom, or zero value
+- Place X-axis labels independently at the top, middle, or bottom
 - Configure axis line colour, width and opacity separately for X and Y axes
 - Add optional grid lines with solid, dashed or dotted styles
 - Customise graph line colour, width and opacity
 - Use `line_color_mode: band` to colour the graph line by threshold band
+- Add an optional area fill between the graph line and the zero point
+- Use `area_color_mode: band` to colour area segments by threshold band
+- Show the area fill even when the line itself is hidden
 - Add standard Home Assistant card interactions with `tap_action`, `hold_action` and `double_tap_action`
 - Automatically downsample large history responses for better performance
 - Show optional debug and performance diagnostics